4 Tips to Reduce Arthritis Pain Naturally

 Certain foods cause more inflammation than others, particularly if you are sensitive to them.
 Common food triggers for arthritic pain that I commonly see are nightshade vegetables (tomatoes, potatoes, peppers, and eggplant), dairy, gluten, and sugary foods.
 Not everyone shares the same triggers and it may be worthwhile to investigate what specific foods are triggers for you.

 There are many ways to manage arthritic pain naturally and methods used vary depending the type of arthritis you have.
 Beyond simple pain relieving techniques, there are a number of dietary, lifestyle, herbal and supplemental options to address the root cause of arthritis pain, prevent future joint damage, and even help to repair cartilage within the joint.
 Methods used and treatment options vary depending the type of arthritis you have and are individualized to you specifically.
-Feel free to send me a message or schedule a 15 minute Meet & Greet if you have any questions about natural arthritis treatment.

 As always, check with your healthcare provider before starting a new supplement, diet, or health routine to ensure it is safe for you.